 Aegeatus, infuriated by this, put Andrew to torture and then crucified him.
 While he was still alive on the cross, the Apostle of Christ taught the Christians who were gathered round him.
 The people wanted to take him down from the cross, but he would not let them.
 Finally, the Apostle prayed to God, and a strange radiance surrounded him.
 This light lasted for half an hour and, when it disappeared, the Apostle gave his holy soul into God’s hands.
 Thus the first-called Apostle, who first of the twelve Great Apostles came to know the Lord and follow Him, finished his earthly course.
 St. Andrew suffered for the Lord in the year 62 A.D.
 His relics were translated to Constantinople, but his head was later taken to Rome and one hand to Moscow.

-St. Andrew is the Patron Saint of Greece, Russia, Romania, Scotland and Luxembourg.
+St. Andrew is also the Patron Saint of Greece, Russia, Romania, Scotland and Luxembourg.